What you need to know before buying an oxygen concentrator for home

 Oxygen Concentrator FAQs

-- What is oxygen concentrator?ย
+1. What is oxygen concentrator?Β

 Oxygen concentrators are medical devices that work to concentrate oxygen from the surrounding air.
-It cuts down the need for oxygen cylinders, as it draws oxygen from the surrounding air. - How does oxygen concentrator work?
+It cuts down the need for oxygen cylinders, as it draws oxygen from the surrounding air.

 Air is made up of 78% nitrogen and 21% oxygen.
 An oxygen concentrator works by absorbing the oxygen from the air and filtering out the nitrogen.
-It concentrates the oxygen to 90 to 95 per cent purity, which is then dispensed through a pressure valve that regulates the flow to the patient through a pressure valve. - At 90-95 per cent purity, is the oxygen from concentrators pure enough?
+It concentrates the oxygen to 90 to 95 per cent purity, which is then dispensed through a pressure valve that regulates the flow to the patient through a pressure valve.

-While it is not as pure as LMO (99%), experts say it is good enough for mild and moderateย Covid-19ย patients with oxygen saturation levels of 85% or above.
-It is, however, not advisable for ICU patients. - Do I need a prescription for an oxygen concentrator?
+While it is not as pure as LMO (99%), experts say it is good enough for mild and moderateΒ Covid-19Β patients with oxygen saturation levels of 85% or above.
+It is, however, not advisable for ICU patients.

-An oxygen concentrator should only be used under a doctorโs prescription and supervision. - How effective is oxygen concentrator?
+An oxygen concentrator should only be used under a doctor’s prescription and supervision.

 Oxygen concentrators can be used to aid recovery of patients with low oxygen and in cases of mild COVID-19 infection.
 However, it is only a temporary arrangement and cannot be a substitute where the patient needs to be hospitalised.
-You should consult with your doctor on the best form of treatment. - Can Oxygen concentrators be harmful?
+You should consult with your doctor on the best form of treatment.

 If used incorrectly, oxygen concentrators can cause oxygen toxicity.
-Hence, it should only be used under medical supervision. - Who needs an Oxygen concentrators?
+Hence, it should only be used under medical supervision.

 Only mild to moderately ill patients, who have an oxygen saturation level between 90-94, should depend on an oxygen concentrator and can use it at home.
-Anyone with oxygen saturation depleting below 80-85 may need higher flow of oxygen and will have to switch to a cylinder or liquid medical oxygen supply. - Types of oxygen concentrators
+Anyone with oxygen saturation depleting below 80-85 may need higher flow of oxygen and will have to switch to a cylinder or liquid medical oxygen supply.

-There are two typesโ continuous flow and pulse dose.
+There are two typesβ€” continuous flow and pulse dose.
 Continuous flow oxygen will provide the same flow of oxygen every minute unless it is turned off irrespective of whether patient is breathing it in or not, while pulse dose oxygen concentrator detects breathing pattern and dispenses oxygen when it detects inhalation.
-The oxygen dispensed per minute will vary in second case. - How to choose an oxygen concentrator based on flow rate
+The oxygen dispensed per minute will vary in second case.

 When buying an oxygen concentrator, always check the flow rate capacity.
-The oxygen concentrator must be used, based on the doctorโs prescription โ the doctor will recommend the flow requirement in liters per minute (LPM), based on the patientโs condition and how much supplemental oxygen therapy is needed.
-Oxygen concentratorsย flow rates range from one to 10 liters per minute.
-It is advisable to opt for a unit that has more capacity than necessary โ for example, if one needs 3.5 LPM, then, choose an oxygen concentrator with 5 LPM flow rate.
+The oxygen concentrator must be used, based on the doctor’s prescription – the doctor will recommend the flow requirement in liters per minute (LPM), based on the patient’s condition and how much supplemental oxygen therapy is needed.
+Oxygen concentratorsΒ flow rates range from one to 10 liters per minute.
+It is advisable to opt for a unit that has more capacity than necessary – for example, if one needs 3.5 LPM, then, choose an oxygen concentrator with 5 LPM flow rate.
 The most important is to make sure you get 90% Oxygen at highest flow level.

 Always choose a reputed brand and one which offers warranty.